BReduardokramer/isohunt-grab/README.md

 You need Homebrew.

-**There is a known issue with some non-packaged versions of rsync.
+**There is a known issue with some packaged versions of rsync.
 If you get errors during the upload stage, isohunt-grab will not work with your rsync version.**

     brew install python lua
     pip install seesaw